Oven logo

 cargo install just

-Clone the repository in your local directory
+4. Clone the repository to your local directory:

 git clone https://github.com/kornia/kornia-rs.git